 Many students are entitled to apply for a 16-17 saver railcard offering 50% off most rail fares or a 16-25 or 26-30 railcard offering a third off most rail fares.
 A similar disabled persons railcard is also available.
 See the Railcard website for more information.

 Printed copies and an enlarged version of the map are also available at the college reception.

 Car sharing is a great way to travel when no alternative option is available.
 Not only will it save you money and help the planet, but it will also help ease congestion around the college and create a safer environment.
 We encourage staff, parents and visitors to car share wherever possible to reduce single-occupancy car use.

 To find a car share partner, sign up to Harrogate’s dedicated Liftshare scheme: Harrogate Car Share.

 The college is easily accessible by car, being centrally located for access from surrounding towns and cities.
-Free parking is available, for staff and students who register for a permit .
+Free parking is available, for staff, students and visitors on-site.

 For information on financial assistance with travel, please visit our financial assistance page.

 Other useful information: